girldevelopit/gdi-featured-js-intro/README.md

  - Your laptop (Mac, PC, or Linux are all okay).
  - A modern web browser - either Chrome or Firefox with Firebug installed.
  - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+GDI recommends Sublime Text 2 (free; available for Mac, PC, and Linux), but Amanda likes [Atom](http://atom.io).

 ## Classes
 ### Class 1: Introduction to JavaScript and Basic Programming Concepts